On this page

 - civic integration organisations

-The change in law is expected to come into force on 1 January 2022.
+The change in law is set to come into force on 1 January 2022.

 Please note: The effective date of this measure is not yet final.
 Entry into force is subject to its passing through the upper and lower houses of parliament or proclamation of the Order in Council (Algemene Maatregel van Bestuur, AMvB) or ministerial decree and publication in the Staatsblad or the Staatscourant (in Dutch).